daniel-gonzalez-sanchez/openstack-opendaylight-monitoring/openstack_opendaylight_lab/00-readme-admin.txt

 - Start the scenario and execute steps 1-6 and 8

-vnx -f openstack_lab.xml -v -t  # wait till you see the controller login vnx -f openstack_lab.xml -v -x step1-6,step8 vnx -f openstack_lab.xml -v --shutdown
+vnx -f openstack_opendaylight_lab.xml -v -t  # wait till you see the controller login vnx -f openstack_opendaylight_lab.xml -v -x step1-6,step8 vnx -f openstack_opendaylight_lab.xml -v --shutdown
 # wait for all VMs to stop (all consoles closed)

 - Consolidate the changes made to the controller in a new rootfs: